nitro424/remote_key/README.md

 # remote_key

 remote_key is a tool that serves a key via http to other applications.
-The key is locally stored password protected.
+The key is locally stored and password protected.
 The tool asks for a password on every start to open the crypted store file and extract the key to serve.

 ## Installation